 Cosmic order — maintaining balance between Yin and Yang, heaven and earth

-Unlike Western mythical creatures, which often symbolize chaos or destruction, Chinese mythical beasts are deeply connected to order and governance.
+Unlike Western mythical creatures, which often symbolize chaos or destruction, Chinese mythical beasts are deeply connected to order, governance, and responsibility.

-This is why such symbols were frequently placed at city gates, imperial roads, and official buildings.
+For this reason, such symbols were frequently placed at city gates, imperial roads, and official buildings, reinforcing their role as visual guardians of authority and stability.

 Why Nanjing Chose a Guardian Beast

 Nanjing’s historical identity is complex.
-It has been a capital city, a military stronghold, and a cultural center for over a thousand years.
-With prosperity came conflict, making protection a central theme in its cultural memory.
+It has served as a capital city, a military stronghold, and a cultural center for over a thousand years.
+With prosperity came conflict, making protection a central theme in its collective memory.

 The Nanjing guardian beast symbolizes: